colorful line illustration of young people holding phones

 COPY AND PASTE THIS CODE TO EMBED ON YOUR SITE

 For Gen Zers, if you can demonstrate your loyalty to them and align with their values and needs, then they’ll return the favor by becoming a long-term customer.
+Which brings us to the next point – personalization.

 Rewards programs

-We talked about rewards programs a bit in the post on millennial dads, and like millennial dads, gen Zers aren’t super-thrilled about having to track down promo codes.
+We talked about rewards programs a bit in the post on millennial dads, and like millennial dads, Gen Zers aren’t super-thrilled about having to track down promo codes.
 So, you’ll probably find that a rewards program that sends or notifies them of specific rewards works best.

 So, we’re not really talking about creating a bunch of digital coupons that Gen Zers will have to go on a treasure hunt to find.
 That won’t really work.
 Restaurants like Wendy’s, Chick-Fil-A and Chili’s send emails and/or SMS notifications to their customers of deals and FREEBIES (like free desserts, sandwiches, and BOGO deals) straight to their phones.
+Super smart, since Gen Zers tend to over index on eating out and being more adventurous when it comes to food as compared to other generations, according to Morning Consult.

 Other apps have geo-fencing capabilities that remind users of existing deals whenever they are within close proximity of the store.
-Forever 21 offers shoppers steep discounts on their birthdays.

 So, whether you want to offer free chicken sandwiches or a birthday discount if you don’t have a rewards program yet, it’s time to create one.
 And keep in mind that price is critical to these savvy shoppers — 60 percent of Gen Z base their brand choice on price.
 Yeah, they influence a significant amount of household spending, for most of them, Mom and Dad are still supplying them with spending money in the form of an allowance.